fortheusers/magnezone/README.md

 python3 magnezone.py serve
 ```

 Which has two endpoints, `/refresh` and `/repo.json`.
-The former can be called with a parameter `repo` which can be `repo1` or `repo2`, to only refresh that half of the merged repo.
+The former can be called with a parameter `repo` which can be `primary` or `secondary`, to only refresh that half of the merged repo.

+The refresh endpoint also accepts a list of packages separated by comma, to match the output that Spinarak provides in CI mode.
+If provided, it will clear those package URLs on the upstream (primary/secondary) repo, refresh/merge, and then clear them again from the merged repo URL.

 ### Diagram
 <img width="1424" alt="Screenshot 2025-03-19 at 12 23 15 AM" src="https://github.com/user-attachments/assets/310a5c32-b3a8-4889-bca9-0364a6f1d1d7" />